biraj-pickcel/docker-iso-setup/README.md

 - This will restart our server & we're ready to go.

-To test the scripts & services that are being used in the ISO, look at _scripts_ & _services_ directories in [this repo](https://github.com/biraj-pickcel/custom-iso-with-docker).
+To check out the scripts & services that are being used in the ISO, look at _scripts_ & _services_ directories in [this repo](https://github.com/biraj-pickcel/custom-iso-with-docker).